78. Lessons Learned From Getting Liver Cancer

-After I became a Christian, I was arrested several times by the CCP, but I never betrayed the Lord.
+After I became a Christian, I was arrested several times by the Chinese Communist Party, but I never betrayed the Lord.
 I accepted Almighty God’s work of the last days a few years ago, and, rain or shine, I always ardently preached the gospel and did my duty.
-I thought I’d always be loyal to God, no matter what I had to endure, and I didn’t think I needed trial or refinement to prove it.
-That was, until I endured the trial of sickness, and had to confront my mortality, when I finally learned the meaning of God’s work of trial and refinement, and came to appreciate how God uses it to purify and save us, no matter what form it comes in!
+I thought I’d always be loyal to God, no matter what I had to endure.
+It was not until I endured an illness that confronted me with my mortality that I gained some understanding of my motivation within my faith to gain blessings.

 In May of 2015, I took on watering duty.
 I really cherished this duty.
 I spent my time contemplating God’s words, and when my brothers and sisters were having problems, I would ponder them, and find passages of God’s words that could help them.
 After a little while, church life improved.
-My brothers and sisters were more driven to carry out their duties, and had the confidence to stand witness in the face of their trials.
+My brothers and sisters were more driven to carry out their duties, and had the faith to stand witness in the face of hardships and oppression.
 I felt elated.
 I thought that God had blessed me by making me more effective in my duty, which proved that He was commending my hard work.

 But that year, on the fifth of June, I was preparing to go to a gathering when I suddenly felt very dizzy.
 It felt like the ground was spinning.
 My face and clothes were soon drenched in sweat, and I had a terrible headache.
 It was just like the symptoms I’d had when I first got sick, only even worse than before.
 It felt like I was dying.
 I thought to myself: “How has this illness come back?
 I work hard to do my duty every day—why isn’t God protecting me?
 Am I still not loyal enough to God?”
 My wife noticed the state I was in, and she and my daughters rushed me to the hospital.
 When the test results came through, the doctor avoided me and spoke to my daughters instead.
 At the time, I knew that if it wasn’t cancer, it was going to be something else bad.
 I began to get upset, but then I thought, “That’s how the symptoms felt the first time, and they cleared up in the end!
 Today, this is also in God’s hands.
 I’m still doing my duty, so it shouldn’t be anything too bad, right?”
 Thinking this, I began to calm down.
 A moment later, my two daughters came in, sobbing, and told my wife: “The doctor said that dad has liver cancer …” She was shocked when she heard this.
 The three of them hugged each other, crying bitterly.